-ISBN 9780649662357
+ISBN 9780649662364

-On Infantilism from Chronic Intestinal Infection.
+On Infantilism from Chronic Intestinal Infection: Characterized by the Overgrowth and Persistence of Flora of the Nursling Period.
 A Study of the Clinical Course, Bacteriology, Chemistry and Therapeutics of Arrested Development in Infancy by C. A. Herter

 Except for use in any review, the reproduction or utilisation of this work in whole or in part in any form by any electronic, mechanical or other means, now known or hereafter invented, including xerography, photocopying and recording, or in any information storage or retrieval system, is forbidden without the permission of the publisher, Trieste Publishing Pty Ltd, PO Box 1576 Collingwood, Victoria 3066 Australia.